Unrelentless/mess-kotlin/README.md

 Limbs, themselves, do not have a UI and items can be deposited and withdrawn by Right-clicking.

-Low and Mid tier limbs can be ugraded in the "Smithing Table".
+Low and Mid tier limbs can be upgraded in the "Smithing Table".
 This process retains the items stored in the limb.

 **Upgrade Low -> Mid**